True Key Review: Quick Expert Summary

 The Instant Log In feature is disabled by default, but you need it for the auto-fill and auto-login capability to work in your mobile browser.
 To enable it, True Key needs some accessibility permissions, which is pretty natural for this kind of functionality.
 During my mobile testing, I was pleased with True Key’s Instant Log In functionality — it worked well when accessing websites via the Chrome and Safari mobile browser apps and also when logging into mobile apps.

 True Key for mobile also provides a built-in browser, but it’s extremely glitchy — I could hardly do anything with it because it kept freezing!
+I couldn’t even load Google on it without an error message popping up.

 Overall, True Key’s mobile apps are very intuitive to use, responsive, and secure.
 While they’re not as feature-rich as the mobile apps offered by 1Password or Dashlane, I like the ability to access my logins with a quick fingerprint scan.
 Plus, True Key is able to accurately and quickly auto-fill logins on both Android and iOS devices.